baloise/pitches/PITCHME.md

 ### Solution
 ![architecture_new](facebook_services_new.png)

-* Use a single API Endpoint
+* Single API Endpoint
-* Query a graph instead every single Endpoint
+* Query a graph, select properties
-* Select properties to query

 ---
 @title[How does it work]